NilPointer-Software/bdfd-wiki/src/bdscript/userRoles.md

 ```

 ### Parameters
-- `User ID` : The user to return the roles for.
+- `User ID` : The user to return the role names for.

 ## Example
 ```